 Just in time for college football bowl games and the NFL playoffs, Concussion tells the story of Dr. Bennet Omalu (Will Smith), the Nigerian-born forensic pathologist who discovered and named chronic traumatic encephalopathy (CTE) in the brains of several recently deceased NFL players.

 Omalu’s discovery began with Pittsburg Steeler, Mike Webster (David Morse), who died in 2002 at the age of 50.
-Physically healthy, Webster suffered from brain damage due to repetitive concussions from playing football, a risk that most players, owners and viewer suspect is a by-product of the game, but a truth not many are willing to acknowledge—depicted perfectly when Webster is brought into the corner’s office where Omalu is on duty.
+Physically healthy, Webster suffered from brain damage due to repetitive concussions from playing football, a risk that most players, owners, and viewers suspect is a by-product of the game, but a truth not many are willing to acknowledge—depicted perfectly when Webster is brought into the corner’s office where Omalu is on duty.
 Omalu wants to investigate, but everyone else simply wants to shake their head at the shame of it all while giving Webster a hero’s burial.

-But, it seems like eleventh hour dealings with the NFL put the breaks on that particular third act, and instead, Concussion takes an abrupt left turn into Omalu’s personal life, including a relationship with his wife, Prema (Gugu Mbatha-Raw), also a Nigerian immigrant.
+But, it seems like eleventh-hour dealings with the NFL put the breaks on that particular third act, and instead, Concussion takes an abrupt left turn into Omalu’s personal life, including a relationship with his wife, Prema (Gugu Mbatha-Raw), also a Nigerian immigrant.
 Prema appears in scenes only with Omalu, making their relationship seem reverse-engineered to fill the time missing from the movie’s original ending.
-These scenes exploring Omalu’s dream of becoming and American, or what being an American exemplifies, but they add little else to the engine of the movie, one that completely runs out of gas in the finally twenty-minutes.
-Characters accept the reality and seriousness of CTE, but then waxing poetically about the Shakespearean nature of the game, a concession Omalu makes in a bizarre and speech to the NFL players association.
+These scenes exploring Omalu’s dream of becoming an American, or what being an American exemplifies, but add little else to the engine of the movie, one that completely runs out of gas in the final twenty minutes.
+Characters accept the reality and seriousness of CTE but then waxing poetically about the Shakespearean nature of the game, a concession Omalu makes in a bizarre and speech to the NFL Players’ Association.